cloudblue/connect-haxe-sdk/README.md

 $ haxelib install hxnodejs
 ```

-To build the SDK for all the available targets, type the following:
+To build the SDK for all the available targets, type the following on a terminal:

 ```shell script
 $ haxe lib.hxml
 ```

 A `_build` folder will be generated with subfolders for every target (except Python and JavaScript, which are exported to a single file).
-In the near future, all preparations to use the SDK on the target languages will be make by the build script itself.
+In the near future, all preparations required to use the SDK on the target languages will be made by the build script itself.
 By now, if you want to use it for example in Java, you should go to the `_build\java` folder, rename `Empty.jar` to `connect.jar`, and use the JAR file in your project.

 To run an example written in Haxe, type: